logo

 7. Don’t Lose Focus In A Sentence Or Paragraph

-It’s important to note that not all slang words should be used in formal settings; make sure you choose wisely before using slang phrases or expressions.
-Here are seven tips for mastering figurative language:
+Not all slang suits formal settings, so choose wisely before using slang phrases or expressions.
+Here are seven tips for mastery:

 What to Take Away